Bioinfor-zgq/RetroFinder/README.md

 The input of Retrofinder are only two files: genome sequences file (fasta) and corresponding annotation file (gff).

 **Usage**: RetroFinder
-　positional arguments:
+<p>positional arguments:
-<p>Genome.fasta　　　　　　　　　- Fasta file with the reference genome sequences
-Reference.gff　　　　　　　　&nbsp- Gff file with the reference genome Output_dir　　　　　　　　　　- Path to the directory where all intermediate and final results will be stored Tools_dir　　　　　　　　　　 - Path to the tools which are used</p>
+Genome.fasta　　　　　　　　　- Fasta file with the reference genome sequences Reference.gff　　　　　　　　&nbsp- Gff file with the reference genome Output_dir　　　　　　　　　　- Path to the directory where all intermediate and final results will be stored Tools_dir　　　　　　　　　　 - Path to the tools which are used</p>